Kirsty Gallacher

-Kirsty Jane Gallacher (born 20 January 1976) is a Scottish television presenter and model.
+Kirsty Jane Gallacher (born 20 January 1976) is a British television presenter and model.
 She began her career at Sky Sports News in 1998 and hosted Kirsty's Home Videos, RI:SE and Simply the Best before returning to Sky Sports News from 2011–2018.
-Since June 2021, Gallacher has co-presented The Great British Breakfast on GB News.
+From June 2021 until December 2021, Gallacher co-presented The Great British Breakfast on the news channel GB News.